 In order to cope with the deteriorating environment while sustaining the economic growth, green energy has been gaining much more attention in the last decade than ever before.
-"Cleaning" the energy has become one of the major ways worldwide by governments to reduce carbon footprints, particular by switching to renewable energy, and China is no exception.
+"Cleaning" the energy has become one of the major ways worldwide by governments to reduce carbon footprints, in particular by switching to renewable energy, and China is no exception.

 As a leading player of the solar markets in the world, the photovoltaic power generation sector has become much more of an industry on its own than just for environmental reasons in China.
-It was forecasted that the operating revenue of photovaoltaic power generation would exceed 900 million U.S. dollar by 2020.
+It was forecasted that the operating revenue of photovaoltaic power generation would exceed 900 million U.S. dollars by 2020.
 China has been transforming from a manufacturer to an innovator in the renewable energy industry, and is likely to keep influencing the market substantially in the future.